Comparison of Cryoblaster® Dry Ice Blasting Machines

 Criteria XP02 Precision XP07 Advanced ATX nano Best-Seller ATX nano DS Digital ATX25-E Performance ATX25-P Pneumatic

-Primary Target Precision / Auto Technical Maintenance Total Versatility Advanced Industry Heavy Industry Job Sites / ATEX
+Target Precision / Auto Technical Maintenance Total Versatility High-tech Industry Heavy Industry Workshops / ATEX

 Performance Low Moderate High Precise Very High Maximum

-Dry ice blasting adapts to your business constraints.
+Dry ice blasting adapts to your business requirements.
 Here are the Cryoblaster® configurations recommended by our experts based on your field of activity.

 Cleaning molds and parting lines without abrasion or disassembly.
-The ATX nano DS is recommended for repeatability of settings on delicate impressions.
+The ATX nano DS is recommended for repeatable settings on delicate cavities.

 Recommended models: